roboard/86Duino_Linux_SDK/README.md

 USE THIRD-PARTY LIBRARIES
 -------------------------

-If you need to use in your program 86Duino libraries listed in the 86Duino Libraries Reference (http://www.86duino.com/?page_id=2257), please modify the Makefile as follows:
+If you need to use in your program 86Duino libraries listed in the [86Duino Libraries Reference](http://www.86duino.com/?page_id=2257), please modify the Makefile as follows:

   Add the names of the libraries that you want to use behind the